kszonek/home-assistant-openvpn-client/README.md

   - The first time this runs you might need to adjust the image configuration on github container registry to make it public
   - You may also need to adjust the github Actions configuration (Settings > Actions > General > Workflow > Read & Write)
   - Adjust the 'image' key in 'example/config.yaml' so it points to your username instead of 'home-assistant'.
-  - The 'slug' key in 'example/config.yaml' should match the directory name.
   - Adjust all keys/url's that points to 'home-assistant' to now point to your user/fork.
   - Share your repository on the forums https://community.home-assistant.io/c/projects/9 -->